nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**

-As DengueHotspotTracker does not allow persons with duplicate **names, postal code and date**, please ensure that the persons you are importing do not conflict with existing data within DengueHotspotTracker.
+As DengueHotspotTracker does not allow cases with duplicate **names, postal codes, and ages**, please ensure that the cases you are importing do not conflict with existing data within DengueHotspotTracker.
-This applies to **all** persons, not just those currently displayed.
+This applies to **all** cases, not just those currently displayed.

 </div>